balderdashy/sails-generate/README.md

 # sails-generate

 Master of ceremonies for generators in the Sails CLI.
+This is a built-in module within the Sails framework, used by the `sails` command-line interface.
+It is installed automatically when you run `npm install sails -g`.
+For customization options, see [Extending Sails > Generators](http://sailsjs.com/docs/concepts/extending-sails/generators).

 ## Bugs &nbsp; [![NPM version](https://badge.fury.io/js/sails-generate.svg)](http://npmjs.com/package/sails-generate)

 To report a bug, [click here](http://sailsjs.com/bugs).

-> This is a built-in module within the Sails framework.
-It is installed automatically when you run `npm install -g sails`.

 ## Contributing